idavis/idavis.github.io/_posts/2019-07-16-jetson-containers-introduction.md

 ### Automated

  Enter your NVIDIA developer/partner email address into the `.env` file using the `NV_USER` setting.
+If using an nvidia partner account, also set `NV_LOGIN_TYPE=nvonline` as the default is `NV_LOGIN_TYPE=devzone`.

  Note: This automation requires that you have the latest NVIDIA SDK Manager installed on your system.
+NVIDIA enforces this and the tool fails to run if the tool isn't up-to-date.

 ```bash
 NV_USER=your@email.com